nidhi92goel/Viagogo_Coding_Challenge/src/README.md

 To find the nearest events to inputed coordinates, all the events at a particular Point would be returned to the user before checking the next Point.

 ------------------------------------------------------------------------------------------------------------

+Q How would you change your program if you were working in a much larger world size?
+A In a much larger world size, the size of the matrix representing the world would change.
+I would limit the number of events that can be randomly added to the matrix.